katmfoo/dotfiles/readme.md

 # dotfiles

-dotfiles and scripts for setting up development environments
+minimalist dotfiles for macos and linux

 ## macos